 Filing a Lemon Law Claim in Georgia

 The Georgia lemon law for new cars was implemented to help consumers get defective vehicles repaired or replaced by their manufacturers.
 Manufacturers that cannot repair the defects are required to either replace the vehicles or buy them back.
 The lemon law program is administered by the Consumer Protection Division of the Georgia Department of Law.
-An experienced Georgia lemon law attorney can help you to navigate the process and increase your chances of prevailing in your lemon law case.
+An experienced Georgia lemon law attorney can help you navigate the process and increase your chances of prevailing in your Georgia lemon law claim.
 Here is some information about the lemon law in Georgia and how it works.

 Before you can pursue your GA lemon law rights through a lemon law claim in the state of Georgia, you must first meet the following requirements under Georgia’s Lemon Law:

 • You leased, purchased, or registered a new vehicle in Georgia.

 • You tried to have your vehicle repaired by an authorized dealer or repair facility.